tomRedox/simpleCRM/README.md

 - Material design-esque theme from Bootswatch
 - Parts of the SB Admin 2 Bootstrap theme

-I have also experimented with the excellent Material-UI React component library and I may adopt that at some point
+I have also experimented with the excellent [Material-UI React component library](http://www.material-ui.com/#/) and I may adopt that at some point.
+There is a separate branch for that work

 ## Todo
 Still to add to the project are: